gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

         - Launch the game via :material-steam: Steam or the `PlayGTAIV.exe` executable.
         - **If using the :simple-rockstargames: Rockstar Games Launcher**, do not launch the game via the launcher and delete :material-file:`SteamAchievements.asi`.
         - In the Graphics settings, change `Graphics API` to Vulkan.
 If the game crashes, delete :material-file:`d3d9.cfg` and don't touch this setting.
         - It's preferable to start **a new game**.
 Existing savefiles can work, but you may encounter issues.
+It should also be noted that the savefiles are now located in the :material-folder: ==Savefiles== folder inside the game folder.
 Also, if you already started the game on 1.2.0.59 and want to keep playing on the same savefile, you have to [downgrade the savefile](../downgrading/downgrading-the-game.md/#downgrading-the-savefile).
         - Set `Traffic Density` to `100` to take full advantage of the custom popcycle.
         - **Do not enable `Check For Fusion Fix Updates`.**
         - If you want **more mods, check out [additional mods](#additional-mods)**.